As of this writing, there are six flavors of ProRes for you to choose from for editing your projects. They are as follows:

 It’s pretty easy for me to know what version of ProRes to select based on these two factors alone.
 Was your footage shot on a DSLR with no need for alpha transparency?
 Well you can immediately take ProRes 4444 (XQ) and ProRes 422 HQ off the list, then whittle down from there.
 Was your footage shot on a RED, Blackmagic, ARRI, or Sony cinema camera?
 You’re most probably looking at ProRes 422 HQ or higher to maintain high bitrates and color fidelity.

 It's worth noting that nearly every external recorder on the market currently allows you to choose not only ProRes as your codec, but the specific type to use for recording.
-I believe the ARRI ALEXA is the only camera to currently record directly to ProRes 4444, though I'd very much appreciate any clarification on this.
+As of this writing, a number of cameras from ARRI, RED, Mavo, and Blackmagic record directly to ProRes 4444 internally, though you're obviously paying a pretty penny for the privilege to do so.

 Due to the fact that there are so many combinations of frame size, resolution, color depth, and more, these are by no means definitive answers to the question of what codec to choose, but I’ll try to help and give examples based on my own experience working with certain types of footage and equipment.

-ProRes 4444 XQ — If you're working with the ARRI ALEXA, which shoots ProRes 4444 XQ natively with an additional module, or anything that captures 12-bit (or higher) RAW like a RED, a Blackmagic camera or a Canon 5D3 running Magic Lantern that requires the highest possible quality for digital compositing, special effects, or heavy color grading, choose this option.
-I doubt anyone working outside of very large theatrical or television productions would need this.
+ProRes 4444 XQ — If you're working with the ARRI ALEXA, which shoots ProRes 4444 XQ natively with an additional module, or anything that captures 12-bit (or higher) RAW like a RED, a Blackmagic camera or even a newer contender like the Z CAM E2 that requires the highest possible quality for digital compositing, special effects, or heavy color grading, choose this option.
+I doubt anyone working outside of very large theatrical or television productions would need this, but it is nice to know it's in the hands of consumers.

 ProRes 4444 — If maintaining 12-bit color depth is something you require or know you’ll be keying out certain colors throughout the edit, choose this one.
 The most obvious types of footage to use in this circumstance would be anything shot against a green screen.